-This post was last updated on September 21st, 2024 at 12:12 pm
+This post was last updated on March 4th, 2025 at 02:07 pm

 For bibliophiles, also known as “bookworms,” truly great Welsh gifts begin with great Welsh words.
 The Welsh language itself is mesmerizing.
 It has a poetic and, to outsiders, almost otherworldly quality.
 Add to that the colorful and multidimensional history of the land, the people of Wales, and beautiful Welsh names, and you’ve got enough pages to carry you on a lifetime journey.